poojasethi/surgical-ft-nlp/project/README.md

 This is a class project for CS 330: Deep Multi-Task and Meta-Learning.

-Here, I examine the benefits of surgical fine-tuning for NLP, and whether the results reflect the "classical NLP pipeline".
+Here, I examine the benefits of surgical fine-tuning for NLP and whether the results reflect the "classical NLP pipeline".

-Check out the poster or YouTube [video](https://youtu.be/bkVZYqq7fQY) for more details :)
 ![CS 330: Deep Multi-Task and Meta-Learning Poster](CS_330_Poster.png)

+Check out the poster or YouTube [video](https://youtu.be/bkVZYqq7fQY) for more details.

 # Environment Setup
 ```